-Delightfully sweet, yet not overly so, these homemade peanut butter cups are an indulgence you can feel good about.
+Delightfully sweet, yet not overly so, these homemade peanut butter cups are an indulgence you can feel good about every now and again.

 I like to have these on hand during the holidays when I’d otherwise be tempted to indulge in many refined sweets.
 These are so good it helps me keep to my “whole food” ideals.

-- You'll use a 1:1:1:1 ratio of the cocoa, oil, and honey (I used ¼ cup for a small pan about 4x6 in) and mix together until smooth.
+- Add 1/2 cup each of the cocoa, coconut oil, and 1/3 cup of the honey to a medium-sized bowl and mix together until smooth.
 Pour into a greased pan (or press waxed paper into the pan so you can just pull it out when slicing) and freeze until firm, about one hour.

-- Mix the peanut butter with a touch of honey, just enough so it's slightly sweet.
-For the same small pan, I used about ½ cup and 1 Tbsp honey.
+- Mix the peanut butter with a Tbsp of honey, just enough so it's slightly sweet.
 Spread over the frozen chocolate layer.

-- Mix together the same amount of cocoa, oil, and honey as you did for the first layer and spread over peanut butter.
+- Mix together the rest of the cocoa, oil, and honey as you did for the first layer and spread over peanut butter.

 - Freeze until firm, about 1 more hour.